tboschi/SuperHK/README.md

 ### Current version

-The current release is [v3.3][https://github.com/tboschi/SuperHK/releases/tag/v3.3].
+The latest release can be found in [releases](https://github.com/tboschi/SuperHK/releases).

 Differences with SuperHK v2.0:
 * The atmospheric sample is now supported.